-Your Social Security Benefit Options
+Step 3: Your Social Security Options

-Scenario A (Blue)
+Scenario A

-Scenario B (Orange)
+Scenario B

-| Monthly Social Security Benefit | Scenario A | Scenario B |
+| Monthly Benefit | Scenario A | Scenario B |

 |---|---|---|

-| Indicate which scenario you want to include in your Income Model |
+Select a scenario to include in your Income Model

 Cumulative Social Security Income — Scenario A vs. Scenario B